Jaguars/CheckStyle/Readme.md

 3. Click "Settings"
 4. On the left click "CheckStyle" (if you don't see CheckStyle, you need to first install the CheckStyle plugin for IntelliJ)
 5. Add a new configuration file.
-    1. Type in a name for the description, e.g. "Sun Checks (ADP Version)".
+    1. Type in a name for the description, e.g. "Sun Checks (Jaguars Version)".
-    2. Check "Use a CheckStyle file accessible via HTTP", and enter the URL: `http://stash.ds.adp.com/projects/CREDIT/repos/checkstyle/browse/sun_checks.xml?raw`
+    2. Check "Use a CheckStyle file accessible via HTTP", and enter the URL: `https://raw.githubusercontent.com/Jaguars/CheckStyle/master/sun_checks.xml`
     3. Click "Next"
 6. Click "Finish"
 7. Make sure you check the new configuration file as "Active"